sci-bots/arduino-rpc/README.md

 Currently, each method added to the `Node` class adds about 40 bytes of memory overhead.
-This still allows quite a few methods, even on an Arduino Uno, but we have run up against the memory limit.
+This still allows quite a few methods, even on an Arduino Uno, but we have run up against the memory limit on some of our projects.
 However, there are several ways to address this issue with the current implementation, and we have [some ideas][2] of how to address this during code generation, as well.

 For now, the easiest option is likely to implement a single method that accepts two arguments: